 Healthy Dog Diet and Quality of Life

-Today’s guest post was created for Dalmatian DIY by Jacques Duplantier, owner of Corrina’s Corner.
+Today’s guest post was created for Dalmatian DIY by Jacques Duplantier of Corrina’s Corner.
 As the owner of two Dalmatians (notoriously sensitive) including a senior, I’m always trying to sneak in added value to their diet.
 I want these boys to have the best quality of life that they can, and for as long as possible.
-I started sneaking turmeric into treats a while back, so when Jacques offered to share his method of adding it to meals with our readers, I was happy to accept.
-So happy in fact, that I tried it myself before posting.
+I started adding turmeric to treats a while back, so when Jacques offered to share his method of adding it to meals with our readers, I was happy to accept.
+So happy in fact, that I tested his recipe myself before posting.
 It worked beautifully.
-That’s a photo of my sprinkle above!
-See my notes at the end of the post for the full scoop and bonus tips.
+Check out my freshly grated sprinkles!
+Aren’t they lovely?
+See the pawnote at the end of the post for the full scoop and bonus tips.

 DIY Turmeric Powder to Ease Your Pet’s Aches and Pains

 Guest Post and Recipe Provided by Jacques Duplantier, Corrina’s Corner

 Turmeric is a root that has been used for thousands of years by many cultures for its potent anti-oxidant and anti-inflammatory properties.
 You may be familiar with Golden Milk, a herbal beverage that people drink to fight colds, flus, depression and more.
 You may have also heard of Golden Paste, a turmeric and coconut oil based paste that offers the same healing properties.